MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 If you stop or delete Materialize without first dropping the Postgres source, the Postgres replication slot isn't deleted and will continue to accumulate data.
 In such cases, you should manually delete the Materialize replication slot to recover memory and avoid degraded performance in the upstream database.
 Materialize replication slot names always begin with `materialize_` for easy identification.

+Each Materialize replication slot can be used to source data for at most one set of materialized views.
+You can create multiple unmaterialized views for the same replication slot using the [`CREATE VIEWS`](/sql/create-views) statement.

 ### Restrictions on Postgres sources

 - **Schema changes:** Materialize does not support changes to schemas for existing publications.
 You need to drop the existing sources and then recreate them after creating new publications for the updated schemas.